2015 Denver Broncos season

 The Broncos clinched their fifth-consecutive AFC West division title for the record-tying 15th time, fourth consecutive first-round bye, and home-field advantage throughout the AFC playoffs as the No. 1 playoff seed for the third time in four seasons.
 As was the case during the regular season, the Broncos' defense dominated their playoff opponents.
 During the Broncos' three playoff games, they recorded 14 sacks, forced seven turnovers, surrendered only one touchdown pass and gave up just 44 combined points (an average of just 14.7 points a game).
-The Broncos defeated the Pittsburgh Steelers 23–16 in the divisional round and the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship game.
+The Broncos defeated the Pittsburgh Steelers 23–16 in the divisional round and the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship Game.
 The Broncos then defeated the Carolina Panthers 24–10 in Super Bowl 50 to earn the franchise's third Super Bowl championship, and the first since winning back-to-back Super Bowls in 1997 and 1998.

-This was the last season the Broncos made the playoffs until 2024.
-However, it remains the most recent AFC West title for the Broncos, and the last season a team other than the Kansas City Chiefs won the division.
+This was the last season the Broncos made the playoffs and finished with a winning record until 2024.
+It was also the last AFC West title for the Broncos until 2025, and the last season a team other than the Kansas City Chiefs won the division until then.